 Skip to main content

-The increasing size of superconducting quantum computer chips necessitates a shift of evaluation methods in the chip design.
-3D electromagnetic (EM) simulation suffers from increasing computation time with increasing model size, which makes the full-chip-scale EM analysis computationally intractable.
-To address this issue, we develop a technique to analyze circuit parameters of a large-scale superconducting qubit chip by combining the S-parameters simulated in small-scale 3D EM models.
-We have designed a 4-qubit unit cell for large-scale qubit device and evaluated the residual qubit-qubit coupling and control-line-to-qubit crosstalk for distant qubit pairs.
-We have also proposed guard structures around qubits to mitigate the nearest-neighbor crosstalk.
-While previous methods are applicable to chips containing at most ten qubits or so, our approach enables us to analyze more than a hundred qubits.
+The increasing size of superconducting quantum-computer chips requires a shift in evaluation methods for chip design.
+Three-dimensional (3D) electromagnetic (EM) simulations become computationally intractable as model size increases owing to the exponential growth in computation time.
+To address this challenge, we develop a technique that analyzes the circuit parameters of large-scale superconducting qubit chips by combining S-parameters simulated in smaller-scale 3D EM models.
+Herein, we design a four-qubit unit cell for large-scale qubit devices and evaluate both residual qubit–qubit coupling and control-line-to-qubit crosstalk for distant qubit pairs.
+In addition, we propose guard structures around qubits to mitigate nearest-neighbor crosstalk.
+Although previous methods are limited to chips with at most ten qubits, our approach enables the analysis of systems with over a hundred qubits.